-These end tables have been restored and are in excellent condition.
+These end tables have been restored and are in great vintage condition.

 Greta Magnusson Grossman designed these end tables for Glenn of California.
 They feature two tired shelf with a smaller shelf on top and a larger shelf on the bottom.
 Executed in beautiful walnut.
 They have a very simple but modern appeal to them with an amazing architectural feel to them.
 The top shelf is smaller providing a gap between the shelf and support beam, this was used hold magazines or books.